All About Guzheng Strings

 Guzheng String Diameters, Millimeters

-Modern strings last for different lengths of time depending on how much they are played, how they are tuned, and how energetically they are struck.
-The brand Tianyi suggests in their knowledge base that for someone who practices everyday for 1 hour, strings will last for 2 years.
-Carol Chang suggests that the thinner, higher-pitched strings last 6-12 months, while the thicker bass strings can last more than 2 years.
+Modern strings last for different lengths of time depending on how much they are played, the tension used, and how energetically they are struck.
+The brand Tianyi suggests in their knowledge base that strings will last for 2 years if played daily for one hour.
+Carol Chang suggests that the thinner, higher-pitched strings last 6-12 months while the thicker bass strings can last more than 2 years.

 The real deciding factor is your preference for the sound.
 Over time the string materials wear out.
 The timbre of their sound changes.
 You'll be able to get them to a desired pitch, but the extra qualities that make guzheng music so special will alter.
 If the sound doesn't bother you there is no need to change strings.
 I know guzheng players and teachers who only change strings when they break.

 Tension and striking force are what wear strings out.
-Over tightening strings wear them out faster.
-If, when tuning, you change the pitch of the strings drastically without lifting the strings up to equalize their tension, that tension buildup at the movable bridges will weaken the string, leading to it failing sooner.
-Some, especially the treble strings, can break during a bad tuning process.
+High tensions wear strings out faster.
+Poor tuning practices are another prime culprit.
+If, when tuning, you change the pitch of the strings drastically without lifting the strings off the bridges, the tension cannot equalize across the string.
+It concentrates at the movable bridge and can snap.
+Some, especially the treble strings, are easy to break when tuning.

 To avoid these issues, follow the guidelines for tuning and check the charts for bridge placement for each key.
 If your bridges are close to those locations and you are using the correct string for each space on the guzheng, your strings won't be too tight.
 If your bridges are way far to the left, towards the tail, that's a sign your tensions are too high.